HOUSING

 Provides intake, assessment, referral, counseling, consultation for rehabilitative services, and residential placement.
 Call for more information about this expanding program.

-HOUSING OPTIONS PROVIDED FOR THE ELDERLY
+HOPE: HOUSING OPTIONS PROVIDED FOR THE ELDERLY

 7300 Dartmouth Ave.
 Suite 100, University City, MO 63130